ADAPT/Standard/README.md

 ## Introduction

 The purpose of this repository is to store the ADAPT Standard schema and related documentation, as well as to manage ADAPT Standard issues.
-It does not contain code.
 The ADAPT Standard-related issues are managed in a [GitHub project](https://github.com/ADAPT/Standard/projects/1).
 Each issue is in a state as specified below.

 ## Supplementary discussion page